 Short term causes of the Wars of the Roses

 Henry VI had come to power as an infant.
 His government was run by a council until his majority (coming of age).
 The council was dominated by a few powerful men.
 When Henry came of age these men lost some of their importance as Henry appointed his friends and took less notice of the senior courtiers than they wanted.
-This led to friction and Richard, Duke of York was given a job that meant he could be useful but far from the court.
+This led to friction and Richard of York was given a job that meant he could be useful but far from the court.
 The government wasn’t very effective though.
 Richard had to be called back and he immediately challenged others over their influence and work.
 Henry VI became very ill.
 He lost his mental capacity.
 Richard, Duke of York, was the senior Royal.
-He was made Regent to rule in Henry’s place.
-Richard moved factions that he disapproved of from the court.
+He was made defender and protector of the realm, ruling in Henry’s place.
+Richard moved elements of the factions that he disapproved of from the court.
 This allowed him to govern in a way that he thought was best for the country.
 After a year, Henry VI suddenly recovered.
 Richard’s policies quickly began to be withdrawn and all of Henry’s favourites returned to positions of significance.

 This position was soon challenged.
 There were people, such as Margaret of Anjou, who did not want Richard as heir.
 Things were put in place to frustrate his attempts to govern.
 The situation became untenable.
 Eventually, Richard had had enough.
 He once again gathered his army.
 This time, war did break out.